Avoiding common email marketing mistakes

 Email marketing is a vital communication tool for brands of any size.
 They give you the chance to create opportunities for your business and form meaningful connections with customers.

 Keep in mind that successful email marketing campaigns aren't one-dimensional.
+According to Salesforce's digital marketing insights, the most effective campaigns combine tried-and-tested strategies, innovative technology applications, and deep customer understanding.
 They're a mix of tried-and-tested strategies, new and creative ways to use technology, and fundamental understanding of your customers.
 When all three are used in equal measure, you give your brand a sustainable recipe for success.